 Gossip columnists and fierce rivals Hedda Hopper and Louella Parsons were well known as the Hollywood movie star gossip queens of newspaper and radio fame achieving their heydays in the late 1930's, 40's and 50's.
 They became the first tabloid style reporters before the days of papers such as The National Enquirer, Globe, Star, etc..

 Another well known columnist who earned her fame in the 1950's and 60's and even earned a star on the Hollywood walk of fame was Dorothy Kilgallen.
-She too was a nationally syndicated columnist and worked for the New York Journal-American, a Randolph Hurst newspaper.
+She too was a nationally syndicated columnist and worked for the New York Journal-American, a William Randolph Hearst newspaper.
 In 1945, her column, "Voice of Broadway," eventually evolved into a successful CBS radio show by the same name.
 Where Hedda Hopper and Louella Parsons were more focused on the dirt and rumors of Hollywood film stars, Dorothy Kilgallen, who wrote more about the theatrical side of the entertainment industry also focused on more serious issues such as politics and crime.
-The New York Post called her "The most powerful female voice in America," and Ernest Hemingway once referred to her as "One of the greatest woman writers in the world."
+The New York Post called her "The most powerful female voice in America," and famed CBS journalist, Edward R. Murrow, and author Ernest Hemingway both referred to her as "One of the greatest woman writers in the world."

 Controversial Writing and the Beginnings of Trouble